raspberrypilearning/music-maker/en/step_9.md

 ## What next?

 If you are following the [Further Scratch](https://projects.raspberrypi.org/en/pathways/further-scratch) pathway, you can move on to the [Welcome to my world](https://projects.raspberrypi.org/en/projects/project-name) project.
-In this project, you will make a (add description here).
+In this project, you will create your own virtual world.

 --- print-only ---